 IT’S ALL ABOUT THE BOOKS

-And it has a library I could spend days going through.
-The books alone reveal the hotel’s philosophy.
-The collection of travel books in the living room transports you to faraway places.
+And it had a library I could spend days going through.
+The books alone revealed the hotel’s philosophy.
+The collection of travel books in the living room transported one to faraway places.
 A quick glance and I saw titles about Bhutan, Patagonia, Rajasthan — all corners of the world that share a sense of solitude and wonder.

-Meanwhile, in the bedroom, the tone changes: only cookbooks and volumes devoted to the art of food.
-The contrast feels deliberate, a quiet design decision meant to reflect mood and appetite.
+Meanwhile, in the bedroom, the tone changed: only cookbooks and volumes devoted to the art of food.
+The contrast felt deliberate.
+Perhaps a quiet design decision meant to reflect mood and appetite.

-I’ve stayed in this suite several times, and each visit feels like returning to a place that understands stillness.
-The books are so carefully chosen, so deeply engaging, that it’s easy to lose a full afternoon turning pages, the city humming faintly beyond the glass.
+I stayed in this suite several times, and each visit felt like returning to a place that understood the art of stillness.
+The books were so carefully chosen, so deeply engaging, that it was easy to lose a full afternoon turning pages, the city humming faintly beyond the glass.

 I glanced at this bedroom library when I first walked in, and there was a book on every exotic cuisine I could think of.
 Also it had all the classic cookbooks that every self-respecting chef has studied from cover to cover.

 There are countless hotels that scatter coffee-table books around to look cultured or stylish.
-The Park Hyatt Tokyo is not one of them.
+The Park Hyatt Tokyo was not one of these.
 Its shelves hold thousands of real books, each worn from years of browsing hands.
-Nothing feels staged or decorative.
-These books look read, loved, and lived with — the kind of quiet authenticity that only decades on a shelf can create.
+Nothing felt staged or decorative.
+These books looked read, loved, and lived with — the kind of quiet authenticity that only decades on a shelf can create.

 HOW TO ARRANGE A LIBRARY

-Every book inside the Lost in Translation Suite feels deliberately chosen.
-It’s been done with both a collector’s precision and a reader’s heart.
+Every book inside the Lost in Translation Suite was chosen with both a collector’s precision and a reader’s hear

 How else does one explain the shelf devoted entirely to Russia and the former Soviet Republics?
 And then another filled with photo books on Africa?
 Or the careful grouping of volumes on French cuisine?

-There’s a quiet method behind the order.
-It feels as if each guest leaves behind a trace of curiosity, and someone patiently restores the suite’s library to perfect harmony.
-I imagine I’m not the only one who has pulled a dozen books to read by the bedside, only to find them back in place by morning — straightened, aligned, and waiting for the next traveler.
+There was a quiet method behind the order.
+It felt as if each guest left behind a trace of curiosity, and then someone patiently restored the suite’s library to perfect harmony.
+I imagined I was not the only one who has pulled a dozen books to read by the bedside, only to find them back in place by morning — straightened, aligned, and waiting for the next traveler.

-Someone clearly tends this library with devotion, the same care that defines the Park Hyatt Tokyo itself.
-It’s this meticulous attention to atmosphere — the harmony of books, design, and silence — that makes the Diplomat Suite unlike any other hotel room in the world.
+Someone clearly tended this library with devotion.
+It was the same care and meticulous attention to atmosphere that defined the Park Hyatt Tokyo itself.
+And this made the Diplomat Suite unlike any other hotel room in the world.

 INSPIRATIONS FOR BATHROOMS

-Then there’s the corner bathroom of the Lost in Translation Suite.
+Then there was the corner bathroom of the Lost in Translation Suite.
 This is easily one of the most breathtaking hotel bathrooms in Japan.
-It’s a space made for lingering — a sanctuary where you can watch Tokyo unfold beneath you from the deep soaking tub.
+It was a space made for lingering — a sanctuary where you could watch Tokyo unfold beneath you from the deep soaking tub.

-You’ll check in and fall instantly in love with the interiors.
-Within minutes, you’ll start mentally redecorating your own home, trying to capture this same feeling of calm luxury and quiet elevation — that rare sensation of being, quite literally, on top of the world.
+It’s easy to imagine guests checking in and falling instantly in love with the interiors.
+Within minutes, I always started mentally redecorating my own home, trying to capture this same feeling of calm luxury and quiet elevation.
+It’s hard to describe the feeling that this hotel gave its guests, except to explain it as that rare sensation of being, quite literally, on top of the world.

 BATHROOMS WITH VIEWS IN TOKYO

-The moment you see this bathroom, your plans for the day will vanish.
-You’ll be running the bath instead, surrounded by soft light and skyline reflections.
-The shelves are lined with Aesop amenities, not in sample form but in a beautifully complete selection, as though someone decided that guests of this suite should have nothing less than the full experience.
+The moment I first saw this bathroom, my plans for the day vanished.
+Instead I was running the bath, surrounded by soft light and skyline reflections.
+The shelves were lined with Aesop amenities, not in sample form but in a beautifully complete selection, as though someone decided that guests of this suite should have nothing less than the full experience.

 Of course, all suite bathrooms aim to impress.
 But what makes this one exceptional is its placement .
-It occupies the corner usually reserved for a bedroom or living room.
-The result is a sense of openness and light that few hotels can match, turning a simple daily ritual into something quietly cinematic.
+It occupied the corner usually reserved for a bedroom or living room.
+The result was a sense of openness and light that few hotels could match.
+The hotel turned a simple daily ritual into something quietly cinematic.

 THE LOST IN TRANSLATION HOTEL ROOM